During Your Stay/ Daily Life

 ※It is convenient to pay insurance premiums automatically from your bank or post office account.
 Please ask the ward (city) office for the procedure of automatic transfer.

 ※Click here for National Health Insurance Card and premium payment slip

-National Health Insurance Card and Premium Payment Form
+National Health Insurance Card and Premium Payment Form (available only in Japanese)

 - Notification of transfer of insured person of National Health Insurance (located at the ward office)

 - Residence card